rdmpage/citation-matching/README.md

 The script `php client_to_json.php` will process a TSV file that must have at least columns headed `scientificname` and `citation`.
 It will attempt to parse these and output detailed results in a JSON file.
 This file can be then be output as HTML using `json_to_html.php` or TSV using `json_to_tsv.php`.

+## Workflow

+Inspired by [n8n](https://n8n.io) I’ve restructured the API as a series of calls that accept a JSON document via HTTP POST, do some work on that document, then return (a typically augmented) version of that document.
+I used a similar idea in BioRSS.
+I then create a crude workflow (see `workflow.php`) that makes a series of API calls.
+With each call the workflow returns a pointer to next available API function.

 ## Notes